IPS-Eye-White

 Then the Lord God said, "It is not good for the man to be alone; I will make him a helper suitable for him."
 Out of the ground the LORD God formed every beast of the field and every bird of the sky, and brought them to the man to see what he would call them; and whatever the man called a living creature, that was its name.
 The man gave names to all the cattle, and to the birds of the sky, and to every beast of the field, but for Adam there was not found a helper suitable for him.
 (Genesis 2:18-20 NASB)

-Quite simply... a hippopotamus or a kangaroo would not have been a suitable help for Adam, who needed one that looked like him, could communicate with him, and shared all his God-given qualities.
-In other words someone that, in contrast to the animals, was on his level.
-The emphasis is on the woman's essential equality and compatibility with the man.
+Quite simply... a hippopotamus or a kangaroo would not have been a suitable help for Adam who needed one that looked like him, could communicate with him, and shared all his God-given qualities.
+In other words, someone that was on his level.

 Male Headship